josevazf/42-Born2BeRoot/README.md

 `SHOW DATABASES;` - see if your database shows in the list

-// Some useful commands to add, delete or alter users and databases in MariaDB:
+// Some useful commands to add, delete or alter users and databases in *MariaDB*:

 `SELECT User, Host FROM mysql.user;` - list all mysql users